-- Blocks can be anything and depend on your device, your network, the software you use, your service provider
+- Blocks can be anything and depend on your device, your network, software that you use, or your service provider.

 - As long as your app or network is running, you should be okay.

-- Make sure you have the Firewalla's ingress firewall on. (if you have the blue/red/... make sure your router's firewall is on)
+- If Firewalla is in Router mode, make sure you have the Firewalla's ingress firewall on.
+Rules > All Devices > Block Traffic from Internet ((if you have the blue/red/... make sure your router's firewall is on)

-Why my companies domains show up in the DNS block?
+Why do my company's domains show up in the DNS block?

-Most of the time is because these domains are not valid when outside of the company; your laptop's software still queries them ... when they are not found at home, they will show up as "blocked"
+Most of the time is because these domains are local to your company network and not valid when outside of the company; your laptop's software still queries them ... when they are not found at home, they will show up as "blocked".

 Should I be worried if I see domains that shouldn't be blocked?